 What NOT to put in an employee performance review template

-There are excellent performance review templates – and then there are some dreadful ones.
+There are excellent performance appraisal templates – and then there are some dreadful ones.
 Here are some things that should NOT find their way into your template:

 - Unexpected assessments: The feedback from a performance review should never come as a rude shock to employees.
 Details of the review process and what is expected of employees should be communicated as early as possible – ideally during the onboarding process.